-Each fall, there is a significant buzz around all Medicare terms.
-This buzz is because the start of Annual Enrollment Period, Medicare’s biggest season, starts October 15th.
-This time of year is the only time to make changes to Medicare Advantage plans or Medicare Part D plans.
+Each fall, you may notice more people talking about Medicare.
+This buzz is because the start of the Annual Enrollment Period, Medicare’s biggest season, begins on October 15th.
+This is one of the only times of the year that you can make changes to Medicare Advantage plans or Medicare Part D prescription drug plans.

 The Annual Enrollment Period, sometimes known as Medicare Open Enrollment or Annual Election Period (AEP), starts October 15th and ends on December 7th.
 If you have a Medicare Advantage plan, this is one of the few times that you can leave your plan to enroll in Original Medicare.
 Exceptions to this rule are not common but may include circumstances such as if you lose your coverage because you move out of your carrier’s service area.